app-physiobuddy/.github/profile/README.md

 # Systems Architecture and Integration, and Cloud Computing Project classes project
 __Master's in Computer Engineering IPCA 24/25__

-The requirements were to build the backend of a real application, in microservices architecture and clean architheture and to explore means of communication between services.
+The requirements were to build the backend of a real application, cloud native in microservices architecture with clean code; and to explore means of communication between services.

 The root folder contains docker compose to launch the complete project.
 The service repositories must be cloned into the folder where you clone root.